-Centers Offered through the College of Arts and Sciences Overview
+College of Arts and Sciences Overview

-Location: Building 51, Room 3301Phone: (904) 620-2560Web Address: www.unf.edu/coas/
+Location: Building 51, Room 3301

-Estrada-Lucey, Assistant Director of Development
+Kyle Enriquez-Musser, Assistant Director of Development

 The College of Arts and Sciences is the bedrock of the University of North Florida just as the liberal arts curriculum is at the very center of the University’s mission.
 What students acquire through their engagement with the liberal arts is a sense of their place within the universe, whether that universe is defined in physical, social, moral, or aesthetic terms.
-It is for this reason that general education, provided largely by the College of Arts and Sciences, remains to this day the foundation for all further University study; and it is why premier graduate and professional schools continue to give admissions preference to students who choose to major in one of the liberal arts even if they intend to pursue advanced study in a technical or professional field.
+It is for this reason that general education, provided largely by the College of Arts and Sciences, is the foundation for all further University study.
+It is why premier graduate and professional schools continue to give admissions preference to students who choose to major in one of the liberal arts even if they intend to pursue advanced study in a technical or professional field.